-With changing nature of market, solid competition confronted from worldwide professionals, SMEs are encountered with different key issues that may not give a friendly air to a fruitful ERP implementation.
+With changing nature of the market, solid competition confronted by worldwide professionals, SMEs are encountered with different key issues that may not give a friendly air to a fruitful ERP implementation.

-In this manner, understanding the challenges becomes as critical as the relevant knowledge of business.
+In this manner, understanding the challenges becomes as critical as the relevant knowledge of the business.

-SMEs are reluctant to implement a new ERP Management Software system at their organization.
+SMEs are reluctant to implement a new ERP Management Software system in their organization.

 There are many reasons why SME owners and officials tend to avoid ERP implementation.
 Today main 5 challenges that they face are discussed:

-1. Limited ERP awareness – The SMEs has a limited awareness regarding the capabilities of an ERP system.
+SMEs has a limited awareness regarding the capabilities of an ERP system.
 They have confusion on which ERP vendor to trust.
-This lack of awareness mostly affects the growth of business.
+This lack of awareness mostly affects the growth of the business.

-2. Misconception – It is a misconception among the SMEs that ERP software is only for large scale business due to high cost of possession, complication of implementation and following maintenance cost.
+It is a misconception among SMEs that ERP software is only for large scale businesses due to the high cost of possession, the complication of implementation and following maintenance costs.

-3. Lack of resources – Lack of resources is another major problem faced by the SMEs.
-There are not many skilled IT personnel who can provide suitable suggestion and proper navigation to the implementation team.
-Due to the lack of trained employees ERP implementation seems a burden to the SMEs.
+Lack of resources is another major problem faced by SMEs.
+Not many skilled IT personnel can provide suitable suggestions and proper navigation to the implementation team.
+Due to the lack of trained employees, ERP implementation seems a burden to SMEs.

 They might outsource an ERP consultant.
 But that leads to more expenditure.

-However, once an ERP solution is implemented it ensures that the company does better use of the resources.
+However, once an ERP solution is implemented, it ensures that the company uses the resources better.

-The end users of ERP must be introduced to the new process, procedures and standards.
-It is very important to properly train the employees, who will use ERP, for a smoother functionality of the organization.
+The end-users of ERP must be introduced to the new process, procedures and standards.
+It is very important to properly train the employees, who will use ERP, to smoother the organization.